compere

 Who built it

-Skelf-Research is a small research group that publishes practical, narrowly-scoped tooling.
-Compere is one of those tools.
-If you have questions or want to contribute, issues and pull requests on the GitHub repository are the canonical channel.
+Skelf Research is a research group that publishes practical, narrowly-scoped tooling. compere is one of those tools.
+If you have questions or want to contribute, issues and pull requests on the GitHub repository are the canonical channel — or get in touch.